jonnor/datascience-master/dat390/report.md

 \newpage
 # Case study

-As a concrete task to illustrate some of the above,

-On DCASE2018 bird-detection challenge.
+To apply the above theory, we look at the Bird Audio Detection task from the DCASE2018 machine-learning challenge.

-Some code will be provided inline for illustration.
-The full code as executable Jupyter Notebooks is available at `TODO: link to repo`
+Some code will be provided inline for illustration, while the full code is available at https://github.com/jonnor/birddetect as executable Jupyter Notebooks.

 ## Bird vocalization detection